ChrisMunozCodes/Codewars/README.md

 # Codewars
-Here you can find all the solutions to the various difficulty codewars problems I have solved.
+Here you can find all the solutions to the various codewars problems I have solved.